Office of Dwight J Roepcke DMD

 Temporary Policy during the Coronavirus outbreak

-Our community has been through a lot over the last few months, and the path ahead will be changing for sometime to come.
-At this time the Pennsylvania Dept. of Health has partially relaxed the restrictions on the patient needs we are permitted to address.
-This is not a return to normal but we are allowed to treat more than only emergency needs but also those who need timely care.
+Our community has been through a lot over the last year and several months, and the path ahead will be changing for sometime to come.
+At this time the Pennsylvania Dept. of Health is still requiring the wearing of facemasks in all healthcare facilities so please help us in complying with this mandate.

 While many things have changed, one thing has remained the same: our commitment to your safety.
 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are such that when you receive care, it is both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.